How to install an 18 inch spare wheel in a Mazda CX-3

 Remove the luggage board and mat from the boot.

-Using the wheel wrench or a 21mm socket, remove the central bolt holding the Bose subwoofer in place.
+Using the wheel nut wrench or other 21mm socket, remove the central bolt holding the Bose subwoofer in place.

 Uncouple the connector on the subwoofer cable by squeezing the tab firmly and pulling apart.